Why you’ll love this Thai chicken salad

 - 1 teaspoon sesame oil

-- 1/2 teaspoon coarse salt (to taste)
+- 1/2 teaspoon coarse salt - to taste

 Instructions

-- In a small mixing bowl, combine the sweet chili sauce, peanut butter, rice vinegar, soy sauce, ginger, garlic, Sriracha, sesame oil and salt.
+- Make the dressing.
+In a small mixing bowl, combine the sweet chili sauce, peanut butter, rice vinegar, soy sauce, ginger, garlic, Sriracha, sesame oil and salt.
+Whisk until smooth.
+Then, refrigerate until ready to use.

-- Add the lettuce, cucumber, carrots, bell pepper, red onion, edamame and fresh cilantro to a large salad bowl.
+- Assemble the salad.
+Add the lettuce, cucumber, carrots, bell pepper, red onion, edamame and fresh cilantro to a large salad bowl.
+Top with prepared dressing and toss to evenly coat the salad.
+Before serving, garnish with cilantro, almonds and wonton strips.